Who We Are

 Realizing that his dreams are in the clouds, Chris has since become a pilot and now and flies cargo planes that often contain shipments of Stoneboat's wines.
 He is still flying low in the winery background though, and comes home on time off to reclaim his seat on the tractor (Lanny figures he's the best driver ever).

-Levi Gogolinski - Marketing Manager and Consumer Relations
+Levi Gogolinski - General Manager

 Levi joined the team in early 2018.
 After spending considerable time in the south Okanagan during the previous few summers, she made the decision to trade the hustle of downtown Vancouver for the beautiful south Okanagan.